Revisiting and modeling power-law distributions in empirical outage data of power systems: Introduction

 By studying more outage data from various sources and time spans, this latter argument served as one of the main motivations for our paper, as we revisit the empirical studies carried out in the last two decades, and perform an in-depth comparison with our recent findings.

+When reviewing the corresponding literature, one has to pay attention to the adequate use of the terminology, especially when comparing outages, restorations, and blackouts.
+While the size and duration of blackouts are characteristic properties of the power system under study, outages caused by component failure are typically individual events.
+As shown by \cite{dobsonekisheva2022} the duration of outages is usually much shorter than that of blackouts and their restorations, and large blackouts, albeit rare, are much more hazardous to society \cite{hines2009,carreras2016}.
+One also has to differentiate the type of component leading to the outage; repairs for generation equipment and transmission equipment not only differ in their nature but also in their duration.
+Generation outages are caused by failure of the machinery at a single site, while transmission outages can occur at multiple locations and are also subject to weather.

-The first widely analyzed dataset was the probability distribution of unserved energy in relation to North American blackouts between 1984 and 1998 \cite{dobson2007c}, which showed a power-law-like tail \cite{carreras2004,weron2006} with a decay exponent between 1.3 and 2.0.
-Other datasets for the dimension of energy include Sweden \cite{holmgren2006} (exponent $\approx$ 1.6), New Zealand \cite{ancell2005} (1.6) and China \cite{Weng2006} (1.8), while for the dimension of power, data for North America \cite{926277,weron2006} (2.0) and Norway \cite{refId0} (1.7) were analyzed earlier.
-More recently, substantially longer datasets were analyzed in \cite{ROSASCASALS2011805} and \cite{kancherla2018}.
-The first study, comprised of 7 years of pan-European data shows power-law fits with exponents of 1.7 and 2.1 for energy and power dimensions, respectively.
+For blackouts, the first widely analyzed dataset was the probability distribution of unserved energy in relation to North American blackouts between 1984 and 1998 \cite{dobson2007c}, which showed a power-law-like tail \cite{carreras2004,weron2006} with a decay exponent between 1.3 and 2.0.
+Blackout statistics along the dimension of energy were analyzed for New Zealand \cite{ancell2005} (exponent $\approx$ 1.6) and China \cite{Weng2006} (1.8), while for the dimension of power, data for North America \cite{926277,weron2006} (2.0) and Norway \cite{refId0} (1.7) were analyzed earlier.
+Disturbance date of Sweden was analyzed in \cite{holmgren2006} (exponent $\approx$ 1.6).
+Besides these examples of empirical data, various power system models are also used to study SOC processes; the most relevant being the standard blackout model named ORNL-PSerc-Alaska (OPA).
+The OPA model was also validated for real-world data in \cite{carreras2019validating}.

+Those previous data had mainly focused on more noticeable blackout events that usually resulted from cascading failures.
+From the aspect of outage and restoration times, substantially longer datasets were analyzed recently in \cite{ROSASCASALS2011805} and \cite{kancherla2018}.
+The first study, comprised of 7 years of pan-European outage data shows power-law fits with exponents of 1.7 and 2.1 for energy and power dimensions, respectively.
 The second study analyzes 14-year restoration time data of the Bonneville Power Administration, and a power-law fit (1.84) is shown to be the most suitable among other distributions, but empirical data has a bit heavier tail than the fit.